• Skip to primary navigation

 A wedge of apple cake with the baking dish and an apple in the background.

-No-Peel Apple Cake is VERY easy to make, no need to peel the apples (yay!) and the aroma while it's baking is absolutely divine.
-It's delicious warm from the oven, but I keep leftovers in the fridge and its equally good served cold.
+Fresh Apple Cake is super easy to make, no need to peel the apples and the aroma while it's baking is divine.
+It's delicious warm from the oven, but I keep leftovers in the fridge and it's just as good served cold.
+If your yard and garden are producing fresh zucchini along with apples, be sure to enjoy Chocolate Zucchini Cake.
+For another dessert treat, enjoy Baked Vanilla Cheesecake!

 Print Rate Pin Recipe